ZayStallard/Static-websites-made-by-me/README.md

 # This repo consists of static websites that i have coded using HTML, CSS-grid, CSS-flexbox and Formspree.
-I have also incorporated cool animations and hover effcts into these websites. to checkout these websites, kindly visit the below links.
+I have also incorporated cool animations and hover effcts into these websites.
+To checkout them, kindly visit the below links.

 Backroads Tour Company Website: